 No wonder then that when people were asked to vote for the EU many were left unable to find a reason to do so.

 Molly Scott Cato is Green MEP for the South West and Green Party speaker on BrexitLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.